ZLeinwand/VanGrow/README.md

-# VanGrowth
+# Vincent Van Grow

 ### MVP
 An algorithm visualization tool that takes sampling algorithms and uses them over paintings to create voronoi diagrams using the most common color to each point.
-Will feature 3 algorithms (Uniform Random, Mitch's Best Candidate, Poisson-disc), how they work, and then live animation of them in action over a painting, while building a voronoi diagram of the most common color around each sample point.
+Will feature 3 algorithms (Uniform Random, Mitchell's Best Candidate, Poisson-disc), how they work, and then live animation of them in action over a painting, while building a voronoi diagram of the most common color around each sample point.

 ### Technologies, Libraries, APIs
 Will use JS with D3, HTML, and CSS